selfsame/pdfn/readme.md

 Method declarations are ordered.
 The user must reason about the specificity of the methods, but gains the ability to declare methods that override parts of a system without having to know the specifics.
 The absence of a predicate check is a 'wildcard' (nil).

-**pdf** uses an implementation of [Compiling Pattern Matching to good Decision Trees](http://www.cs.tufts.edu/~nr/cs257/archive/luc-maranget/jun08.pdf), which is used/explained in depth by [core.match](https://github.com/clojure/core.match/wiki/Understanding-the-algorithm).
+**pdfn** uses an implementation of [Compiling Pattern Matching to good Decision Trees](http://www.cs.tufts.edu/~nr/cs257/archive/luc-maranget/jun08.pdfn), which is used/explained in depth by [core.match](https://github.com/clojure/core.match/wiki/Understanding-the-algorithm).

 The compiled conditional has a unique path of ```(p v)``` evaluations for every method.